roboncode/shorty-go/README.md

 GET     /*              404 page
 ```

-Feel free to fork and build on it.
-It works for my purposes.
+Feel free to fork it, hack it and use it any way you please.

 **MIT License**